NicoMincuzzi/python-project/README.md

 pendulum = "^1.4"
 ```

-As you can see, it takes a mapping of package names and version constraints.

-Poetry uses this information to search for the right set of files in package "repositories" that you register in the tool.poetry.repositories section, or on PyPI by default.
+Poetry uses this information to search for the right set of files in package "repositories" that you register in the `tool.poetry.repositories` section, or on PyPI by default.

-Also, instead of modifying the pyproject.toml file by hand, you can use the add command.
+Also, instead of modifying the `pyproject.toml` file by hand, you can use the add command.

 ``` sh
 $ poetry add pendulum